emagiz/emdocs/mds/microlearning/crashcourse-platform-create-transformation-xml-to-xml.md

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-transformation-xml-to-xml--attribute-conditional-pop-up.png"></p>

 As you can see a lot of similarities between the filter and the conditional.
-The only difference is that the conditional provides you with a escape opportunity.
+The only difference is that the conditional provides you with an escape opportunity.
 So let us define that escape.
-In this case we want that whenever the ID does not exists (or is empty) the value ID-1 should appear.
+In this case, we want that whenever the ID does not exist (or is empty) the value ID-1 should appear.
 The result will look like this

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-transformation-xml-to-xml--attribute-conditional-pop-up-filled-in.png"></p>